BretFisher/kubernetes-mastery/slides/k8s/ingress.md

 - There are many options available:

   Apache, HAProxy, Hipache, NGINX, Traefik, ...

-  (look at [jpetazzo/aiguillage](https://github.com/jpetazzo/aiguillage) for a minimal reverse proxy configuration using NGINX)

 - Most of these options require us to update/edit configuration files after each change